hofstadter-io/hof-docs/content/getting-started/data-modeling.md

 show inputs / outputs, history, diff supplied to rendering engine

-(how to do with hof render? --data-model/-D multi / no arg for all ...?)
+(how to do with hof gen? --data-model/-D multi / no arg for all ...?)